CIRCOR International (NYSE:CIR) Releases FY 2022 Earnings Guidance

-CIRCOR International (NYSE:CIR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+CIRCOR International (NYSE:CIR – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.07-$1.34 for the period, compared to the consensus estimate of $1.45.
 The company issued revenue guidance of $757.00 million-$777.00 million, compared to the consensus revenue estimate of $761.07 million.

-Several research firms recently issued reports on CIR.
-StockNews.com began coverage on shares of CIRCOR International in a research note on Wednesday, October 12th.
-They set a hold rating on the stock.
-Citigroup boosted their target price on shares of CIRCOR International from $19.00 to $21.00 and gave the stock a neutral rating in a research report on Thursday, August 18th.
-Finally, KeyCorp dropped their target price on shares of CIRCOR International from $37.00 to $27.00 and set an overweight rating for the company in a research report on Thursday, August 11th.
-Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus price target of $28.00.
+Several research analysts recently weighed in on the stock.
+KeyCorp reduced their price objective on shares of CIRCOR International from $37.00 to $27.00 and set an overweight rating on the stock in a research note on Thursday, August 11th.
+Citigroup lifted their price target on shares of CIRCOR International from $19.00 to $21.00 and gave the company a neutral rating in a research note on Thursday, August 18th.
+Finally, StockNews.com began coverage on shares of CIRCOR International in a research note on Wednesday, October 12th.
+They issued a hold rating on the stock.
+Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and an average price target of $28.00.

 Institutional Trading of CIRCOR International

-A number of institutional investors have recently made changes to their positions in CIR.
-Millennium Management LLC raised its holdings in shares of CIRCOR International by 2,620.3% in the 2nd quarter.
-Millennium Management LLC now owns 233,644 shares of the industrial products company’s stock worth $3,829,000 after purchasing an additional 225,055 shares in the last quarter.
-Credit Suisse AG raised its holdings in shares of CIRCOR International by 10.0% during the second quarter.
-Credit Suisse AG now owns 14,690 shares of the industrial products company’s stock valued at $241,000 after acquiring an additional 1,335 shares during the period.
-Rhumbline Advisers increased its stake in CIRCOR International by 7.5% in the 2nd quarter.
-Rhumbline Advisers now owns 56,193 shares of the industrial products company’s stock valued at $921,000 after buying an additional 3,922 shares during the period.
-Gabelli Funds LLC increased its stake in CIRCOR International by 12.1% in the 1st quarter.
-Gabelli Funds LLC now owns 452,700 shares of the industrial products company’s stock valued at $12,051,000 after buying an additional 48,700 shares during the period.
-Finally, Gamco Investors INC. ET AL increased its stake in CIRCOR International by 5.8% in the 1st quarter.
-Gamco Investors INC. ET AL now owns 1,062,858 shares of the industrial products company’s stock valued at $28,293,000 after buying an additional 58,104 shares during the period.
-94.50% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the stock.
+Millennium Management LLC increased its holdings in CIRCOR International by 2,620.3% in the 2nd quarter.
+Millennium Management LLC now owns 233,644 shares of the industrial products company’s stock worth $3,829,000 after acquiring an additional 225,055 shares during the last quarter.
+Credit Suisse AG raised its stake in CIRCOR International by 10.0% in the second quarter.
+Credit Suisse AG now owns 14,690 shares of the industrial products company’s stock worth $241,000 after buying an additional 1,335 shares in the last quarter.
+Rhumbline Advisers grew its stake in CIRCOR International by 7.5% in the second quarter.
+Rhumbline Advisers now owns 56,193 shares of the industrial products company’s stock worth $921,000 after purchasing an additional 3,922 shares during the period.
+Gabelli Funds LLC boosted its holdings in CIRCOR International by 12.1% in the first quarter.
+Gabelli Funds LLC now owns 452,700 shares of the industrial products company’s stock worth $12,051,000 after acquiring an additional 48,700 shares in the last quarter.
+Finally, Gamco Investors INC. ET AL lifted its holdings in shares of CIRCOR International by 5.8% during the first quarter.
+Gamco Investors INC. ET AL now owns 1,062,858 shares of the industrial products company’s stock valued at $28,293,000 after purchasing an additional 58,104 shares in the last quarter.
+Institutional investors and hedge funds own 94.50% of the company’s stock.

 CIRCOR International, Inc designs, manufactures, and distributes flow and motion control products in Europe, the Middle East, Africa, North America, and internationally.
 The company has a product portfolio of brands serving its customers' demanding applications.
 It operates through two segments, Aerospace & Defense and Industrial.